Skip to content

 Flash Barry Allen - Flashpoint Reading Order

-Flashpoint – This is the end of the Modern Age/Post-Crisis era.
+FlashpointThis is the end of the Modern Age/Post-Crisis era.
 Flashpoint is ending the continuity of New Earth and leading into the New 52 relaunch.
 It’s a Flash event, but it introduced Thomas Wayne as Batman in an altered DC Universe that will have an impact in the future.
-You’ll find the reading order here.
+More detail in our article about reading the Flashpoint comics in order.

 Batman Icon Reading Order

-What to read after Batman: The Modern Age
+What to read after Batman: The Modern Age?

 Since the end of The Modern Age/Post-Crisis era, DC Comics soft rebooted its universe more than once.
 But nothing can stop The Batman in his fight against Gotham’s criminals.
 If you want to continue, here are the orders: